rafadelahoz/is2010-pgz-gj2daacmhrpgaslogesdubddyaujovqcmde/tags/q2i4-sfml2build/Readme - Copyright.txt

 /*--------------------------------------------------------------------------------------*/
-//This praject main purpose is to entretain either by working on it and			//
+//This project main purpose is to entretain either by working on it and			//
 // helping it be better or by playing it in it's actual state.				//
 //											//
 //Copyright (C) 2011 Three Legged Studio						//